 Prenatal vitamins should be taken in addition to the foods you eat, as most of the nutrients they contain originate from those.
 Expecting women should take supplements with folic acid, such as folic acid DHA softgels and the eight forms of vitamin B recommended by their doctor or midwife to support fetal brain health, boost the nervous system, etc. The different forms of vitamin B also help support cellular energy production.
 Also, there are prenatal vitamins with iron that are good for expecting women.

 Many people are concerned about the possible adverse effects of supplements.
 Taking multivitamins may cause nausea or constipation in some women.
-In the event that this occurs to you, talk to your physician about switching brands or types of supplements.
+If this occurs to you, talk to your physician about switching brands or types of supplements.

 Choose a form of pregnancy supplement that is most compatible with your body’s needs so that adverse effects are reduced.
 The optimum supplement for you and your baby can be found with the assistance of your obstetrician or midwife.